motibytes/motibytes.github.io/_cobwebs/The Human Book: about the outline.md

 ========New Religion..-------------------------
 X DARKNESS AND LIGHT
-    The farther down I reach into the darkness and feelings, the higher i later rise X DESIRE
+    The farther down I reach into the darkness and feelings, the higher i later rise essentially
+X DESIRE
     channeling desire...
+X Externalizing Love
+    The difference between an internal seeking of love and an outward giving of love and the fulfillment of it...
+X Taking..Everything
 XX: Concepts: Time, Money, Trauma, Choices, Self
 XX: Accepting (Edit?)
 (Make standard chapter?)
     Loving others starts with accepting them unconditionally.